BlackSoulKnight/Tevi_Randomizer/README.md

 + Morose is accessable without Cross Bombs (as an Option)
 + Quickdrop damage is increased with each consecutive Quickdrop without receiving Damage or dealing Damage with anything else
 + Rabi Ribi Minigame is in Logic and requires atleast 100 Points and full Clear
-+ Rabi Ribi Easteregg contains a Item location
++ Rabi Ribi Easteregg and Library contains a Item location
 + It is possible to play the game with Sable and Celia locked behind extra Items
 + Talking to Professor Zema will provide hints as to general item locations